inasafe/inasafe-doc/docs/source/user-docs/keywords.rst

   units: m

-In the above case there is a soft constraint to use a value for units of m, feet or wet/dry as defined by the table below because the subcategory is 'flood' .
+In the above case there is a soft constraint to use a value for units of m, feet or wet/dry as defined by the table below because the subcategory is 'flood'.
 The following are the allowed units which are dependent on the subcategory defined.

 Valid subcategories for subcategory 'tsunami' or subcategory 'flood':